Aware of "Lakshman Rekha" but will examine demonetisation: SC | Law-Order

 Objecting to Mehta's submission, senior lawyer Shyam Divan, representing petitioner Vivek Narayan Sharma, said he was surprised at the words ''waste of constitutional bench's time'' as the earlier bench had said these cases must be placed before a constitution bench.

+The top court has now posted the matter for hearing on November 9, 2022.

-On December 16, 2016, a bench headed by then Chief Justice TS Thakur had referred the question of the validity of the decision and other issues to a larger bench of five judges for authoritative pronouncement.
+On December 16, 2016, a bench headed by then Chief Justice TS Thakur had referred the question of the validity of the decision and other related matters to a larger bench of five judges for an authoritative pronouncement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)